monikase/Data-Analytics-Projects/_10-AB Testing/AB Analysis.md

 ),
 SubsampledSales AS (
   -- Subsample each promotion group to have exactly 36 data points after outlier removal.
-  -- Using RAND() ensures a random selection, avoiding bias from ordering by TotalSales.
+  -- RAND() ensures a random selection, avoiding bias.
   SELECT
     LocationID,
     PromotionID,
     TotalSales,
     ROW_NUMBER() OVER (
       PARTITION BY PromotionID
-      ORDER BY RAND() -- Crucial for random sampling to avoid bias ) AS rn
+      ORDER BY RAND()
+    ) AS rn
   FROM
     OutlierHandledSales